katholiek-onderwijs-vlaanderen/sri4node/README.md

 A `validate` function receives these arguments :

-- `body` is full JSON document being PUT.
+- `body` is the full JSON document being PUT.
 - `database` is a database object (see above) that you can use for querying the database.

 The function must return a [Q promise][kriskowal-q].